 Every true Christian has a desire that all people might experience the eternal life that is in Christ.
 To accomplish this, many Christian institutions spend millions of dollars and expend countless hours of labor to bring Christ to the nations.

 Let me make a suggestion.
 The world is not going to believe that it is God who has sent Christ until the believers are one in Christ in God.
 Does it not make sense that our main effort should be in bringing God’s people, those who are called to be saints (holy ones), to maturity in Christ?

 The Gospel call must continue to go forth so that those whom God has elected to be members of His Church will be brought into God’s family.
 But then our efforts should be to bring them to maturity instead of encouraging them to go out and bring in more babies.

 We have churches full of spiritual babies that are not going from strength to strength so they might, in God’s time, be able to bring eternal life to other people.

 I believe that the head of man is on the Body of Christ today.
 We are using human reasoning instead of getting our directions from the Spirit of God.

 God in His Word has promised that the day is coming when His Glory shall rest on His Church, and that the nations of the earth will come to that Glory.
 But this cannot be true while the members of His Church are spiritual infants.

 There are numerous passages in the New Testament that are seldom preached.
-Paul's exhortation for us to press on to attain to the resurrection is seldom if ever preached.
-The rest of God, of the fourth chapter of the Book of Revelation is not often emphasized.
-How often is the doctrine of eternal judgment set forth clearly?
+Paul’s exhortation for us to press on to attain to the resurrection (Philippians chapter three) is seldom if ever preached.
+The rest of God (Revelation chapter four) is not often emphasized.
+How often is the doctrine of eternal judgment presented clearly?

 If the whole New Testament is not being preached, how are the believers going to grow in Christ?
 They are being denied the testimony of the original Apostles and fed with the deductions and reasoning of today’s preachers who themselves never were taught the whole counsel of God.